devNegative-asm/Fhidwfe-Language/readme.txt

 	As it is implemented now, restoring both the head and tail of the heap's linked list will effectively free every object.

+Heap x64:

+	Malloc will return one of several block sizes such as 8, 24, ...
+2040 (2^n-8) 4<=n<=11
+	Then the block sizes switch to 4088, ...
+	(2^12*n-8) 1<=n
+	This makes the most efficient lists be of length 1 less than a power of 2 or 1 less than a multiple of 4096.
+	The first time a small object is malloced, space is made for 256 objects of that size. mallocs of size >2040 will be given their own memory mapping, independent of the malloc table. free$ will only return memory to the OS if the original malloc size was >2040. otherwise, it just marks the memory as reusable in the malloc table. the function download_more_ram$ returns free'd memory to the OS when possible